radixdlt/radixdlt-scrypto/rust-analyzer-tests/README.md

 # `rust-analyzer-tests`

-A crate with integration tests between Scrypto and Rust Analyzer.
+A crate with integration tests and benchmarks for Scrypto and Rust Analyzer.